alta-lang/alta/docs/stdlib/memory.md

 **Notes**

-This is a safe Alta wrapper around C's `malloc` that is effectively equivalent to calling it with `count * sizeof T` as the `size` argument.
+This is a safe Alta wrapper around C's `malloc` that calls it with `count * sizeof T` as the `size` argument.
 In addition to type safety, it also throws a `MemoryAllocationFailure` exception if the pointer returned by `malloc` is invalid.

+This method also provides some additional Alta memory safety by initializing newly allocated values in the memory block to invalid values, to allow plain assignment to be used with the initial assignments.

 ## `zeroAllocate<T>(count: [types].Size): ptr T`
 **Summary**: Allocates and zeroes a memory block big enough for `count` number of `T`s and returns it